Executing external commands

 .

-Here's an example for non-zero exit status:
+Here's an example with non-zero exit status:

 >>> status = os.system('ls xyz.txt')